wedesoft/hornetseye-doc/docs/Installation.md

 ### multiarray

-**multiarray** provides the array operations of *HornetsEye*.
+**multiarray** is part of the basis of *HornetsEye*.
+It provides the array operations of *HornetsEye*.
 The following command will download and install this Ruby extension:

     sudo gem install multiarray

+### hornetseye-frame

+**hornetseye-frame** is part of the basis of *HornetsEye*.
+It provides the necessary colourspace conversions for doing image I/O. This Ruby extension requires the software scaling library.
+You can install it like this:

+    sudo aptitude install libswscale-dev

+To install the Ruby extension, use the following command:

+    sudo gem install hornetseye-frame

 ### hornetseye-alsa